-Hurricanes, tropical storms and major storms may cause other to considerable damage marine structures, aids to navigation and moored vessels, resulting in debris submerged in unknown locations.
+Hurricanes, tropical storms and major storms may cause considerable damage marine to structures, aids to navigation and vessels, moored resulting submerged debris in locations.
 Charted soundings, channel depths and shoreline may not reflect actual conditions following these storms.
 Fixed aids to navigation may have been damaged or destroyed.
-Buoys mav have been moved from their charted positions, damaged, sunk, extinguished or otherwise made inoperative.
-Mariners should not rely upon the position or operation of an to navigation.
-Wrecks aid and submerged obstructions may have been displaced from charted locations.
+Buoys may have been moved from their charted positions, damaged, sunk, extinguished or otherwise inoperative.
+Mariners should not rely upon the position or operation of an navigation.
+Wrecks to submerged obstructions may have been displaced from charted locations.
 Pipelines may have become uncovered or moved.
-Mariners are urged to exercise extreme caution and are requested to report aids to navigation discrepancies and hazards to navigation to the nearest United States Coast Guard unit.
+Mariners are urged to exercise extreme caution and are aids requested to report navigation discrepancies and hazards to navigation to the nearest United States Coast Guard unit.